-there an external driver decision timing? □ International agreement □ Commercial agreement □ Regulatory compliance □ Other ⊠ No external driver --- --

-21. If there is an external driver, please state when a decision is needed by and explain why the timing is fixed.
-If you have selected a specific date driving the start of the project, please describe how flexible this is.
-Otherwise, we will assume that if we cannot award funding at this date, the project is not viable to be taken forward.
+20. Is there an external driver of decision timing? □ International agreement □ Commercial agreement □ Regulatory compliance □ Other ☑ No external driver have selected a specific date driv ase state when a decision is needed by and explain why the timing is fixed.
+If you ring the start of the project, please describe how flexible this is.
+Otherwise, we will funding at this date, the project is not viable to be taken forward.
 (100 words)